trustoverip/spec-up-t-website/docs/various-roles/admins-guide/introduction.md

                 "repo": "tswg-keri-specification"
 ```

+Now we can distinguish two approaches:

+A. Start a clean Spec-Up-T install and copy content files over from the legacy Spec-Up install

+B. Run Spec-Up-T updates over the legacy Spec-Up repo and clean obsolete files by hand

+#### A. Fresh install

+BEWARE: THIS RESULTS IN UNRELATED GIT HISTORIES!

+Perform a local spec-up-t install via `npx create-spec-up-t new-dir`

+Remove the instructive and placeholder .md files from the `spec` directory:
+ - example-markup-in-markdown.md
+ - intro.md
+ - outro.md
+ - terms-and-definitions-intro.md

+Empty the `terms-definitions` folder
+- remove term-1.md, term-2.md, term-3.md, term-4.md

-Copy the content of the legacy Spec-Up install in the spec folder, leave the `terms-definitions` folder empty, then run the [split tool](here).
+Copy the content of the legacy Spec-Up install in the spec folder, leave the `terms-definitions` folder empty, then run the [split tool](https://trustoverip.github.io/spec-up-t-website/docs/various-roles/admins-guide/tools#splitter-tool).

 Now you should be up & running to test this repo, back-up the legacy Spec-Up repo to a new name and rename the Spec-Up-T `new-dir` to the name of formerly legacy Spec-Up folder.